-Clogged gutters will cause water to back up on the roof.
+Clogged gutters will cause water to back-up on the roof.
 With nowhere to go, water will gush down the side of your home and straight into the soil around your foundation.
 You can avoid this predicament by ensuring gutters are clean and clog-free.
 If you’re not up to the task, talk to your local roof cleaner.

-When Is the Best Time to Seal the Foundation?
+When Should I Seal the Foundation?

 It’s best to seal up the cracks on the foundation or reinforce bowing walls in spring or early winter when the weather is cool.

 That said, sealing the foundation is something you should consider even before buying a home.
 Ideally, you want to move into a waterproofed home with a healthy foundation and moisture-free basement.
-If you can’t find one, try negotiating with the seller to see if they can kick in the costs of waterproofing the foundation.

 If you already own a home but it hasn’t been waterproofed, it’s important to tackle that sooner rather than later.
 The weather could conspire against you and wreak havoc on your foundation.
 Be sure to contact the experts at Complete Basement Systems for a free basement inspection and waterproofing quote today!